chrisbodger/veincam2019/Administration/Project/CONOPS.md

 ## Project Vision
 VeinCam is a device that enables the visualisation of the superficial veinous system.
 It's primary purpose is to educate curious minds on the inner workings of the human body.
 The current VeinCam iteration, submitted as a ANU Engineering Capstone Project in late 2018, is based on the 2017 [Venenfinder Hackaday project](https://hackaday.io/project/26158-assistance-system-for-vein-detection).
 The objective of the VeinCam project was to extend the Venenfinder to become smaller, portable, more afforable and easy to build by young students and inquisitive minds.

 After recieving incredibly positive feedback during the final presentation of VeinCam, from both educational and medical professional's alike, the decision was made to continue the VeinCam project into 2019.
-The vision for this next phase of development is to produce a commercially-viable DIY kit that remains affordable and convenient to market to educators for construction and development within a classroom environment.
+The vision for this next phase of development is to produce commercially-viable DIY kits that remains affordable and convenient to market to educators for construction and development within a classroom environment.

-**VEINCAM AND VEINCAM PLUS**
+There will be two iterations of the VeinCam kit: VeinCam and VeinCam Plus.

 ### Value Proposition
-Our VeinCam device will help students better understand venous sites by augmenting visualisation of upper limb veins.
-It will provide students with a better understanding of venous sites around the body compared to an image or model. **CONTINUE**
+Our VeinCam device will help students better understand the human body by augmenting visualisation of upper limb veins.
+It will provide students with an interactive expereience and fun way to learn about the venous sites of the body.
+At an educational level, this has never been done before as commerically available products with similar capabilites are far beyond a price point that would be considered by educators.
+Our value proposition is to provide this experience and funcionality at a fraction of the cost.

 ### Project Scope
 This project aims to continue on the achievements of the team from last semester with the aim of polishing the device so that it is of a standard where it can marketable.
 This will include the optimization of the device's physical hardware and extending its software capabilities.
 To achieve this, we will explore the options of migrating to a new hardware platform and rewriting aspects of the current image processing code.

-A chassis will be designed and refined over several iterations, comparing off-the-shelf and custom made components using quotes from online stores and potential chassis manufacturers.
+Two chassis (VeinCam and VeinCam Plus) will be designed and refined over several iterations, comparing off-the-shelf and custom made components using quotes from online stores and potential chassis manufacturers.
 The primary goal of this project is to supply the client with a complete bill of materials, costing and supplier sheet to then use for the order and manufacturing of educational kits.

-**VEINCAM AND VEINCAM PLUS**

 ### Product Comparison
 The following table contains an overview of how the newer VeinCam will differentiate from the current iteration.